 1. Standard DC Resistance

 The standard DC resistance will always be present (except in superconductors which are not normally encountered).
-This is one of the major components of resistance in any coil or inductor and one that can sometimes be reduced.
+This is one of the significant segments of resistance in any coil or inductor and one that can sometimes be decreased.
 Thicker wires, and sometimes silver or silver plated wires may be used.

 2. Skin Effect

 The skin effect affects the inductor Q because it has the effect of raising the resistance.
-The skin effect results from the tendency of an alternating current flow through the outer areas of a conductor rather than through the middle.
+The skin impact results from the inclination of a substituting current flow through the external territories of a conductor as opposed to through the center.

 This has the effect of reducing the cross sectional area of the conductor through which the current can flow, thereby effectively increasing its resistance.
 It is found that the skin effect becomes more pronounced with increasing frequency.